 Individuals will have a primary voice to identify and celebrate their strengths and abilities, and those of their natural supports and communities, while exploring what is possible or needed to achieve their life goals.
 Families will see that person-centered, strengths-based planning, leads to person-centered, strength-based support for their loved ones.

-Support Coordinators will assist individuals to develop their own plan to meet their goals and vision for their best life.
+Support Coordinators will assist individuals to develop their own plans to meet their goals and vision for their best life.
 A Conversation Guide will help to begin the process.
 Direct service providers will collaborate on putting the person-centered plan into action and assist in delivering opportunities for individuals to achieve their life goals.
 Communities will be engaged and will see and benefit from the active involvement of individuals, families, and providers that advance the collective good.

-For questions on Person-centered planning, please call the Division of Developmental Disabilities at 334-242-3704 or email to ADMH-DDD.email@example.com.
+For questions on Person-centered planning, please call the Division of Developmental Disabilities at 334-242-3704 or email ADMH-DDD.firstname.lastname@example.org.